Shivanigupta00/Text_To_Image_Generator/README.md

 # 🖼️ Text to Image Generator

-A Flutter-based mobile application that allows users to generate images from text prompts using an external AI-powered API.
+A Flutter-based mobile/Web application that allows users to generate images from text prompts using an external AI-powered API.

 ## 🚀 Features